Matchstic/depthmapper/README.md

 AANet is an optionally supported algorithm, and as such you don't need PyTorch installed if you don't plan to use it.

 If you do want it, you'll want to download the pre-trained model for it.
-See the [AANet README](https://github.com/haofeixu/aanet) for more information.
+This can be downloaded from [here](https://github.com/haofeixu/aanet/blob/master/MODEL_ZOO.md), then placed into `./models`.

 ### Output